kzh4ng/aws_client/README.md

 # iOS Traffic Volume Client

-An iOS data visualization client that fetches prediction from an AWS machine learning model, and a Flask server
+An iOS data visualization client that fetches predictions from an AWS machine learning model, and a Flask server